maspadaru/poseidon/README.md

 * C++ compiler compliant with C++17 standard (tested on GCC 7.3.0 and Clang 6.0.0)
 * CMake (minimum version: 3.7, tested on 3.10)
-* Dependecies (can be installed in Ubuntu 18.04 using `apt`): zlib1g-dev git libboost-all-dev liblz4-dev libtbb-dev libsparsehash-dev python3-dev libcurl-dev
+* Dependencies (can be installed in Ubuntu 18.04 using `apt`): zlib1g-dev git libboost-all-dev liblz4-dev libtbb-dev libsparsehash-dev python3-dev libcurl-dev
-* Python dependecies (can be installed using `pip`): tweepy stanford-openie
+* Python dependencies (can be installed using `pip`): tweepy stanford-openie

 ### Ares
 Create a parent directory that will host Ares, Trident and Poseidon.